artstisen/marbles.nvim/README.md

 * `:ToggleReadonly` – Toggle between writable and readonly modes.

 Change the commands as you like and bind them to the keys you want.

+#### Disclaimer
+Please note: If you forget your encryption key, it will not be possible to recover your encrypted data.
+I cannot be held liable for any data lost as a result of using this plugin.
+See software license for further information.